 North Atlantic Treaty Organisation

 The North Atlantic Treaty Organization (NATO) was established in 1949.
 It is a multilateral political and military alliance and a key actor that advances transatlantic and European security and stability.
-On 17 May 2022, the President of the Republic of Finland decided, on the proposal by the Finnish Government and having consulted with the Finnish Parliament on the matter, that Finland would apply for membership in NATO.
-The NATO member countries signed the Accession Protocol concerning Finland's NATO membership at NATO Headquarters on 5 July, making Finland an invitee of the Alliance.
+Finland joined NATO on 4 April 2023.

 The principles of NATO are set out in the North Atlantic Treaty(Link to another website.)
 (Opens New Window), also known as the Washington Treaty.
 The purpose of NATO is to guarantee the freedom and security of its member countries through political and military means.
 Its core tasks include collective defence and deterrence, crisis management, and cooperative security together with other organisations and countries.